HB9GAA/PISKY_Pure/README.md

 This software is specially written for the GNSS/LoRa board and Raspberry Pi Zero W. <br>
 The GNSS/LoRa board EL-50 can be purchased from <a href="https://shop.elcon.ch">ELcon-shop</a> <br>
 The EL-51 Relay Board is now integrated in the software.
 The four optically isolated solid-state relays can be switched on and off height-controlled.<br>
+The EL-52 dual camera multiplexer board is supported by the software.
+In the configuration it can be defined whether one or two cameras are installed.<br>
+In addition, the current GNSS data, longitude, latitude and altitude are stored in the Exchangeable Image File in all acquired images.<br>
 <g-emoji class="g-emoji" alias="exclamation" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2757.png">❗️</g-emoji> ***The software does not work for all other boards!***

 ## OS installation ##